 The final decision will be made by one of our underwriters.

 A second charge is a second mortgage secured on your property with another lender.
 A second charge is secondary to your main loan so when the property is sold, the main lender will be repaid first.
 Your main lender will need to give its permission before you take a second charge.

 If you want to secure a second charge on your property, we’ll consider it under strict criteria.
 Please contact us to find out more.

 On Buy to Let mortgages, the LTV can’t exceed 50% and the purpose must be for home improvements only.
 We’ll also need to apply a rental calculation to assess the affordability.

-If you're experiencing financial difficulties, please contact our Collections Team on 0800 21 25 08 to explain your circumstances.
+If you're experiencing money worries, please contact our Collections Team on 0800 21 25 08 to explain your circumstances.
 Our Collections department is trained to deal with payment difficulties.
 They'll look carefully at your individual circumstances, and treat you sympathetically and fairly.

-Please visit our financial difficulties page to find out more information.
+Please visit our money worries page to find out more information.